-- (a) Registered Referees shall not officiate in any Competition, which is not sanctioned, or match in which unaffiliated clubs compete. - (b) The "Order of Precedence" of appointments, whether as a Referee or Assistant Referee shall be as follows: - (1) The FA Challenge Cup Competition and The FA Women's Challenge Cup Competition (Fourth Round Proper onwards); - (2) The Premier League; - (3) EFL; - (4) The FA Women's Super League and The FA Women's League Cup; - (5) The FA Challenge Trophy Competition; - (6) The FA Challenge Vase Competition; - (7) Affiliated Association Cup Competitions - (8) The Panel Leagues and The FA Women's Championship; - (9) The FA Youth, FA County Youth Challenge Cup Competitions and The FA Women's Challenge Cup (prior to Fourth Round Proper). - (10) Contributory Leagues (recognised divisions only), National League Systems Cup and FA Sunday Cup - (11) Supply Leagues (marking divisions only) - (12) Non Supply League divisions operating at Step 6 in the National League System
+- (a) Registered Referees shall not officiate in any Competition, which is not sanctioned, or match in which unaffiliated clubs compete. - (b) The "Order of Precedence" of appointments, whether as a Referee or Assistant Referee shall be as follows:

+(1) The FA Challenge Cup Competition and The FA Women's Challenge Cup Competition (Fourth Round Proper onwards);

+- (2) The Premier League;

+- (3) EFL;

+- (4) The FA Women's Super League and The FA Women's League Cup;

+- (5) The FA Challenge Trophy Competition;

+- (6) The FA Challenge Vase Competition;

+- (7) Affiliated Association Cup Competitions

+- (8) The Panel Leagues and The FA Women's Championship;

+- (9) The FA Youth, FA County Youth Challenge Cup Competitions and The FA Women's Challenge Cup (prior to Fourth Round Proper).

+- (10) Contributory Leagues (recognised divisions only), National League Systems Cup and FA Sunday Cup

+- (11) Supply Leagues (marking divisions only)

+- (12) Non Supply League divisions operating at Step 6 in the National League System

 - (13) Senior County Leagues

 - (14) Intermediate County League

 - (15) Women's National League and Cup

 - (16) Women's Regional League and Cup

 - (17) County Junior Leagues

 - (18) County Women's Leagues and Cup

 - (19) All other competitions, including Youth Competitions

 Affiliated Association appointments only take precedence over Panel Leagues, The FA Youth and FA County Youth Challenge Cup Competitions, Contributory League and Supply League appointments.
-If the appointment is in the Affiliated Association's nominated Senior Cup Competition or in the Semi-final and/or Final of any other Affiliated Association Competition whether the appointment is as a Referee or an Assistant Referee.
+If the appointment is in the Affiliated Association's nominated Senior Cup Competition or in the Semi-final and/or Final of any other do not form part of the Order of Precedence and usually do not take precedence over an active appointment.

+Affiliated Association Competition whether the appointment is as a Referee or an Assistant Referee.